 Opportunities

-Renewable energy production is now a priority for the GKoE.
-U.S. renewable energy subject matter experts can approach the Eswatini Energy Regulatory Authority (ESERA) indicating their wish to operate as IPPs in Eswatini.
-Small-scale generators who generate less than 100 kilowatts for their own consumption do not need to apply for a license, however, if the generation for own use produces electricity that is above 100 kilowatts, this generator now needs to apply for an exemption from the obligation to hold a license.
+Renewable energy production is now a priority for the government.
+U.S. energy subject matter experts can approach the Eswatini Energy Regulatory Authority (ESERA) indicating their wish to operate as IPPs in Eswatini.
+Small-scale sources generating less than 100 kilowatts for private consumption typically do not require a license.
+However, if the generation produces electricity above the permitted 100 kilowatts, the generator will require an application for an exemption from the obligation to hold a license.